genki-aik/Transcendent-Endeavors-Code-Challenge-1/README.md

 The result is populated within my database.

+## Coding Decisions
+For me, I like to keep my code readable and simple.
+That means small functions with good names, variables with good names, and code that is self-explanatory.
+You might notice the lack of comments within my code, and that is because I believe comments are not necessarily good.
+When code gets updated, comments can get outdated, leading to confusion in the future.
+While working at big tech comapnies such as Meta and Palantir, they all follow these coding paradigms.

+There are use cases where comments might be needed, but this is not the case here.

 ## Design Decisions
 ### Backend
 For the backend, I used Spring Boot to create the API that will take in the input number and do the necessary calculations, and putting those values into the MongoDB database.